-- a.
-Inducer Prepurge Period As the inducer motor IDM comes up to speed, the collector box pressure switch contacts LPS close to begin a 15-sec prepurge period.
-The inducer housing pressure switch contacts HPS are ignored until one minute after the gas valve closes. - b.
-Igniter Warm-Up- At the end of the prepurge period, the Hot-Surface igniter HSI is energized for a 17-sec igniter warm-up period. - c.
-Trial-for-Ignition Sequence- When the igniter warm-up period is completed, the main gas valve relay contacts GVR close to energize the gas valve GV, the gas valve opens, and 24 vac power is supplied for a field-installed humidifier at the HUM terminal.
-The gas valve GV permits gas flow to the burners where it is ignited by the HSI.
+- Igniter Warm-Up -At the end of the prepurge period, the Hot-Surface Igniter HSI is energized for a 17-sec igniter warm-up period. - c.
+Trial-For-Ignition Sequence -When the igniter warm-up period is completed the main gas valve relay contact GVR closes to energize the gas valve solenoid GV-M. The gas valve solenoid GV-M permits gas flow to the burners where it is ignited by the HSI.
 Five sec after the GVR closes, a 2-sec flame proving period begins.
-The HSI igniter will remain energized until the flame is sensed or until the 2-sec flame proving period begins. - d.
-Flame-Proving- When the burner flame is proved at the flame-proving sensor electrode FSE, the furnace control CPU begins the blower-ON delay period and continues to hold the gas valve GV open.
-If the burner flame is not proved within two sec, the control CPU will close the gas valve GV, and the control CPU will repeat the ignition sequence for up to three more Trials-For-Ignition before going to Ignition-Lockout.
-Lockout will be reset automatically after three hours or by momentarily interrupting 115 vac power to the furnace, or by interrupting 24 vac power at SEC1 or SEC2 to the furnace control CPU (not at W, G, R, etc.).

-If flame is proved when flame should not be present, the furnace control CPU will lock out of Gas-Heating mode and operate the inducer motor IDM until flame is no longer proved.
+The HSI igniter will remain energized until the flame is sensed or until the 2-sec flame proving period begins.
+If the furnace control CPU selects high-heat operation, the high-heat gas valve solenoid GV-HI is also energized. - d.
+Flame-Proving When the burner flame is proved at the flame-proving sensor electrode FSE, the inducer motor IDM switches to low-speed unless the furnace is operating in high-heat, and the furnace control CPU begins the blower-ON delay period and continues to hold the gas valve GV-M open.
+If the burner flame is not proved within two sec, the control CPU will close the gas valve GV-M, and the control CPU will repeat the ignition sequence for up to three more Trials-For-Ignition before going to Ignition-Lockout.
+Lockout will be reset automatically after three hours, or by momentarily interrupting 115 vac power to the furnace, or by interrupting 24 vac power at SEC1 or SEC2 to the furnace control CPU (not at W/W1, G, R, etc.).
+If flame is proved when flame should not be present, the furnace control CPU will lock out of Gas-Heating mode and operate the inducer motor IDM on high speed until flame is no longer proved. - e.
+Blower-On delay If the burner flame is proven the blower-ON delays for low-heat and high-heat are as follows: